Potato and Onion Flatbread

 How to prepare the potato and onion flatbread

 • Season the mashed potatoes with a generous pinch of salt, a bit of pepper, and 1 tablespoon of extra virgin olive oil.
-Mix well, then add all-purpose flour or rice flour (2).
-Continue mixing briefly in the bowl, then turn everything onto the work surface and knead quickly with your hands (3).
+Mix well, then add the all-purpose flour or rice flour (2).
+Continue mixing briefly in the bowl, then transfer everything onto the work surface and knead quickly with your hands (3).

 a. add rice flour to boiled potatoes for gluten-free potato flatbread